Homogeneity of arithmetic quantum limits for hyperbolic $4$-manifolds: Introduction

-Related to earlier classification results in higher rank, especially \cite{EinsiedlerKatok:SLn_Rigid}, the measure rigidity result for surfaces led to further results of this kind on high-rank spaces (including \cite{EKL:SLn_Rigid,EinsiedlerLindenstrauss:GeneralMaxSplit}), as well as higher dimensional rank-$1$ spaces \cite{EinsiedlerLindenstrauss:LowEntropyMethod}.
-Inspired by this, Silberman--Venkatesh \cite{SilbermanVenkatesh:SQUE_Lift,SilbermanVenkatesh:AQUE_Ent} formulated the AQUE problem for general locally symmetric spaces $\Gamma\bs G/K$ and used higher-rank measure classification results to prove AQUE-type theorems in some higher rank setting (see also \cite{BrooksLindenstrauss:OneHecke,ShemTov:OnePlaceHighRank} where the arithmetic assumption is significantly weakened).
+The key ingredient in \cite{Lindenstrauss:SL2_QUE} was a measure classification result for measures invariant under a 1-parameter flow with an additional recurrence property.
+This is closely related to the study of measures invariant under higher rank diagonalizable actions, in particular the earlier works by Katok-Spatzier \cite{KatokSpatzier:InvariantMeasures} and Einsideler--Katok\cite{EinsiedlerKatok:SLn_Rigid}, with subsequent work including \cite{EKL:SLn_Rigid,EinsiedlerLindenstrauss:GeneralMaxSplit}, as well as a result for higher dimensional rank-$1$ spaces \cite{EinsiedlerLindenstrauss:LowEntropyMethod} (a result that is important for the purpose of this paper).
+Inspired by these measure rigidity results, Silberman--Venkatesh \cite{SilbermanVenkatesh:SQUE_Lift,SilbermanVenkatesh:AQUE_Ent} formulated the AQUE problem for general locally symmetric spaces $\Gamma\bs G/K$ and used higher-rank measure classification results to prove AQUE-type theorems in some higher rank setting (see also \cite{BrooksLindenstrauss:OneHecke,ShemTov:OnePlaceHighRank} where the arithmetic assumption is significantly weakened).

 In our recent work \cite{ShemTovSilberman:HH_AQUE_preprint} we returned to the rank-one setup that was considered initially by Rudnick and Sarnak, and proved the AQUE conjecture for hyperbolic $3$-manifolds (more generally, for the locally symmetric spaces associated to inner forms of the group $\SL_2$ over algebraic number fields).
 In the present paper we continue our study of AQUE in hyperbolic manifolds, focusing on dimension $4$.